artefactual/atom-docs/user-manual/access-content/clipboard.rst

 Sort button
 -----------

-This button will allow you to sort your pinned results a number of different ways.
+These buttons will allow you to sort your pinned results a number of different ways.
 For more information, see: :ref:`recurring-sort-button`.

 Export CSV